federico-zen/Anet-A8-Plus-Marlin-2.0.x/README.md

 ◽ Replace the Marlin folder <br>
 ◽ Modify it <br>
 ◽ And then follow the guide on the origina wiki to flash it! <br>
+◽ Maybe to build it you need to use melzi_optimize to make it fit in the flash memory!
 </p>

 ## 🌍Marlin Website